djalbat/reaction-hooks/README.md

 ### `useContext()`

 This hook can be used comprehensively to share information, most likely methods, between components and the like that are directly related in the DOM.
-Quite what this means is that in order for one component to share information with another it must be a direct descendant or vice-versa.
-The example has a moderately complex component whose various parts make use of this hook in all of the recommended ways.
+What this means is that in order for one component to share information with another one must be a descendant of the other.
+Since this hooks leverages contexts, perhaps this is not so surprising.

-The hook itself relies heavily on Reaction's context functionality.
 In fact another lifecycle method, namely `childContextSet()`, was added to Reaction in order to support it.
 At the topmost level of the example component both this lifecycle method and the more commonly known `setChildContext()` lifecycle method are utilised:

 ```
 getChildContext(context) {